ivangfr/springboot-rsocket-webflux-aop/README.md

 - ### movie-server

-  `Spring Boot` Java Web application that exposes REST API endpoints or RSocket routes to manage `movies`. `movie-server` uses `MongoDB` as storage.
+  `Spring Boot` Java Web application that exposes REST API endpoints or RSocket routes to manage `movies`.
+Movies data are stored in reactive `MongoDB`.

-  It has the following profiles:
+  `movie-server` has the following profiles:

   - `default`
      - start REST API on port `8080` and uses `HTTP`